marco-willi/camera-trap-data-pipeline/docs/reporting.md

 The following codes can be used to:

-1. Merge season captures with Zooniverse aggregations
+1. Create reports from Zooniverse aggregations
-2. Merge season captures with Machine Learning predictions
+2. Create reports from Machine Learning predictions

 The following codes show an example for Grumeti: